VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme.

 - SIT50116 Diploma of Travel and Tourism Management

-Course fees are dependent on whether the student is a resident of the Northern Territory.
+Course fees vary based on if you are a resident of the Northern Territory.

-To find out if your course is subsidised, refer to the VET Tuition fee schedule for 2017 (PDF 343KB).
-The VET FEE-HELP schedule contain information of the student fees applicable to a particular course.
+To find out if your course is subsidised, refer to the VET Fee Schedule (PDF, 1.08 MB).
+The VSL schedule contains information of the student fees applicable to a particular course.
 Note that many courses have a variety of fees depending on the student's eligibility for a particular fee.

-Please note: CDU has an exemption from the VET FEE-HELP assurance schemes (course assurance and fee assurance schemes).
+Please note: CDU has an exemption from the Tuition Assurance schemes (course assurance and fee assurance schemes).
 This means that any student affected by courses ceasing will be accommodated in-line with standard CDU policies and procedures on fees and course delivery.

 Please refer to the University's Governance website for more information.

 If you are undertaking your course or units through the RPL process, there is a $95.00 administration fee each course, no fee exemptions apply.
 This fee is non-refundable and is not covered by the VSL.